sanchitdilipjain/aws-managed-grafana/docs/index.md

      <img src="images/image7.png" class="inline"/>

-  2. By default, all newly assigned users are added as Viewers that only provides read-only permissions on Grafana.
+  2. By default, all newly assigned users are added as Viewers that only provide read-only permissions on Grafana.
 To make the user as Administrator, select the user under Users and select Make admin.
 Now you should see that the user is an Administrator.

      <img src="images/image8.png" class="inline"/>

 - Step 3.
 Query metrics/logs from AWS Cloudwatch

-  1. CLick the Grafana workspace URL from the workspace we deployed above
+  1. Click the Grafana workspace URL from the workspace we deployed above

   2. Authenticated yourself via AWS SSO